sivasaai/NoSQL_Benchmarking/README.md

 - Start cassandra service using command `systemctl start cassandra`

+- connect to Cassandra client prompt using command `cqlsh`

+-
 # Installation of YCSB tool.
 -  Download tar archive of the YCSB tool using following command